XiLaiTL/Debrief/README_en.md

 ## Introduction

 In Duckov, you can enjoy a chubby extraction too!
 The backpack and results screens now show your actual profit (after deductions) and the duration of the match.

+Additionally, the mod displays the most valuable items obtained during the match, task completion progress, and the number of enemies killed.

 ## How to Use